.NET HELP

 Polly Policies

-Transient faults often occur when your application tries to connect with a web service through HTTP request, database, or other external resources.
+Transient faults often occur when your application tries to connect with a web service through an HTTP request, database, or other external resources.
 These faults, like network failures, temporary connectivity issues, or timeouts, are brief and typically correct themselves after a short time.

 Retry Policy